© Crown copyright 2021

 Providing PCR test kits to staff

-As set out above, you may consider offering PCR kits to members of staff who become symptomatic on site if you do not think that they will be able to access testing by the usual routes.
+As set out in the overview section, you may consider offering PCR kits to members of staff who become symptomatic on site if you do not think that they will be able to access testing by the usual routes.

-In addition, if a symptomatic staff member, who is currently self-isolating, cannot access testing quickly, you may wish to consider offering them a PCR test kit in order to allow them to return to work as quickly as possible if they test negative and have not been in close contact with a confirmed case.
+In addition, if a symptomatic staff member, who is currently self-isolating, cannot access testing quickly, you may wish to consider offering them a PCR test kit in order to allow them to return to work as quickly as possible if they test negative and have not been told to self-isolate by NHS Test and Trace, UKHSA or a local authority contact tracer.
 This approach should not be used for students, only for symptomatic staff members who are vital to the running of your educational setting.

 Staff who develop symptoms should not enter the premises of their place of work under any circumstances, even to collect a PCR test kit.
 Nor should they come into close physical contact (within 2 metres) with anyone outside their household.

 Schools and FE providers have discretion over how they deliver kits to symptomatic staff members, as long as this is done safely with due regard for the transmission risk.
-The symptomatic staff member, and all members of their household, must stay at least 2 metres away from other individuals at all times.
+The symptomatic staff member must stay at least 2 metres away from other individuals at all times.

 For example, schools and FE providers could: